Walnux/ArrowDocuments/TopDown.md

 ## The way to implement Application Central Solution
 Obviously, traditional Virtual Machine technology is not suitable for Application Central Solution.

+### Docker Container is not suitable for Application Central Solution
 Dockerized container technology looks like the solution dawn.
 Using the small size GuestOS like Alpine, it shrinks the package size a lot; By shareing the same Host kernel, it uses system resources more efficienctly; Using unionFS, it shares software binary in some degree.
 Most importantly, it is the end to end solution and designed to be easy to use.

 However, it is not suitable for Application Central Solution.